Safety of magnetic resonance imaging: Peripheral nerve stimulation

 The rapid switching on and off of the magnetic field gradients is capable of causing nerve stimulation.
 Volunteers report a twitching sensation when exposed to rapidly switched fields, particularly in their extremities.
 The reason the peripheral nerves are stimulated is that the changing field increases with distance from the center of the gradient coils (which more or less coincides with the center of the magnet).
 Although PNS was not a problem for the slow, weak gradients used in the early days of MRI, the strong, rapidly switched gradients used in techniques such as EPI, fMRI, diffusion MRI, etc. are capable of inducing PNS.
 American and European regulatory agencies insist that manufacturers stay below specified dB/dt limits (dB/dt is the change in magnetic field strength per unit time), or else prove that no PNS is induced for any imaging sequence.
 As a result of dB/dt limitation, commercial MRI systems cannot use the full rated power of their gradient amplifiers.

 Heating caused by absorption of radio waves

 Every MRI scanner has a powerful radio transmitter that generates the electromagnetic field that excites the spins.
 If the body absorbs the energy, heating occurs.
 For this reason, the transmitter rate at which energy is absorbed by the body must be limited (see Specific absorption rate).
 It has been claimed that tattoos made with iron-containing dyes may lead to burns on the subject's body.
 Cosmetics are very unlikely to undergo heating, as well as body lotions, since the outcome of the reactions between those with the radio waves is unknown.
 The best option for clothing is 100% cotton.

-There are several positions strictly forbidden during measurement such as crossing arms and legs, and the patient's body may not create loops of any kind for the RF during the measurement.